Tomographer/tomographer/README.md

  * The `tomorun` program -- you probably want this

- * The generic, C++ framework -- flexible, but you'll need to invest time.
+ * The generic, `Tomographer` C++ framework -- flexible, but you'll need to invest more time.

 The `tomorun` executable produces a histogram of a figure of merit under the distribution relevant for constructing confidence regions using the method